 Running training is a broad concept until you know your starting point.
 The Truth About Great Running Training for you is to be able to complete a running project from your current level.
 Then, you build up distances from maybe walking 20 min.
-In the beginning, running 5 km, then 10 km, etc. depending on your starting point and your goal with the running training.
-Most important to know is that your body needs adaptation to cope with the loads by running.
+In the beginning, run 5 km, then 10 km, etc. depending on your starting point and your goal with the running training.
+The most important to know is that your body needs adaptation to cope with the loads of running.

 Let’s look at the model with the 5 parameters in details below: